 As I thought about this particular child, other children started to come to mind.
 The children who are brand new here, the children whose friends have gone over to the older classroom while they stayed in the younger one, the children who are missing their families and the ones who have seen their friendships shift over the Summer break.
 They are all drifting in this new routine, waiting to be anchored by connection.

 While I believe these children to be vulnerable, I also believe in their innate ability to establish new and meaningful relationships.
 And like anything else, that takes time.
-These children are in a very particular phase of the school year where they are observing and adjusting to the unique dynamics of the classroom, and becoming familiar with the routines being put in place.
+These children are in a very particular phase of the school year where they are closely observing and adjusting to the unique dynamics of the classroom, and becoming familiar with the routines being put in place.
 I see them looking.
 I see them feeling things out, holding hands with someone new, glancing into lots of new faces, some friendly, some not.
 I see them navigating through the day reaching out for understanding or validation, and occasionally retreating to be alone and process all their feelings.

 The following is my love letter to these children, written from the perspective of the teachers: